Updated 4.11.2013 Click on images to see larger view

 Mark Campbell's Mod.
 50 Gran Sport. #EP 9460.

-Currently in restoration w/Noah Rosen at Velocolour in Toronto.
+In restoration w/Noah Rosen at Velocolour in Toronto.

 Aldo Ross' 1962 Legnano